 What are extensions?

 Simply put, extensions allow iOS apps to “lend” functionality to one another or to the operating system.
-Apple is allowing developers to create and distribute extensions whose functionality falls in six distinct areas:
+Apple is allowing developers to create and distribute extensions whose functionality falls in

 Actions allow you to manipulate content inside another app; for example, you could use an Action to translate a non-English Web page right inside Safari.